Darlene Yee-Melichar

 Darlene Yee-Melichar is professor and coordinator of the gerontology program at San Francisco State University where she also serves as Director of Long-Term Care Administration.
-She is a member on both the SF State and CSU Academic Senates.
+In 2023, she was appointed to the CSU Board of Trustees as the faculty trustee by California Governor Gavin Newsom.

 Early career

-Yee-Melichar was born in 1958 and graduated with a bachelor’s degree in Biological Sciences from Barnard College.
+Yee-Melichar was born in 1958 and graduated with a bachelor's degree in Biological Sciences from Barnard College.
 She received a master's degree in gerontology from the College of New Rochelle and a second master's degree in health education from Teachers College of Columbia University.
 Yee-Melichar received a doctoral degree in Health Education and post-doctoral training in Computer Management Systems from Teachers College of Columbia University.
 She augmented her academic training as a Certified Health Education Specialist.

 Yee-Melichar worked as an assistant professor of Health Education and Gerontology at York College, CUNY (The City University of New York) from August 1985 to July 1988.
 She became an associate professor of Health Promotion and Gerontology at the University of Texas Medical Branch at Galveston from August 1988 to July 1990.
 As of August 1990, Yee-Melichar works as a full professor of Gerontology at San Francisco State University.

 Scholarship

 Yee-Melichar is recognized as an international authority on two areas of specialization in gerontology: healthy aging, and long-term care administration.

 Her scholarship focuses on these two important areas of expertise.
-Yee-Melichar’s research interests in healthy aging, long-term care administration, minority women’s health, and safety research and education are reflected in 4 books, 107 journal articles, book chapters, book reviews, technical reports, and numerous professional and scholarly presentations.
+Yee-Melichar's research interests in healthy aging, long-term care administration, minority women's health, and safety research and education are reflected in 4 books, 107 journal articles, book chapters, book reviews, technical reports, and numerous professional and scholarly presentations.
 She is a Charter Fellow of the Association for Gerontology in Higher Education, Fellow of the Gerontological Society of America, Fellow of the AAHPERD Research Consortium, and Full Member of Sigma Xi, the national research society.

 Gerontologist and long-term care advocate

-Yee-Melichar was active on the NIH Advisory Committee for Research on Women's Health, NIH Review Committee for Research Enhancement Awards Program, and AHRQ special emphasis panels on "Translating Research into Practice" and "Health Research Dissemination."
+Yee-Melichar was active on the NIH Advisory Committee for Research on Women's Health, NIH Review Committee for Research Enhancement Awards Program, and AHRQ special emphasis panels on "Translating Research into Practice" and "Health Research Dissemination".